Download the Curriculum:

 Exploring Computer Science: Scope and Sequence

 Exploring Computer Science is a yearlong course consisting of 6 units, approximately 6 weeks each.
-The course units draw on the curricular framework listed in Levels II and III of the ACM’s A Model Curriculum for K-12 Computer Science (2003).
+The course was developed around a framework of both computer science content and computational practice.
 Assignments and instruction are contextualized to be socially relevant and meaningful for diverse students.
 Units utilize a variety of tools/platforms, and culminate with final projects around the following topics:

-- Human Computer Interaction Students are introduced to the major components of the computer, including: input, output, memory, storage, processing, software, and the operating system.
-Students consider how Internet elements (e.g. email, chat, WWW) are organized, engage in effective searching, and focus on productive use of email.
+- Human Computer Interaction In this unit students are introduced to the concepts of computer and computing while investigating the major components of computers and the suitability of these components for particular applications.
+Students will experiment with internet search techniques, explore a variety of websites and web applications and discuss issues of privacy and security.
 Fundamental notions of Human Computer Interaction (HCI) and ergonomics are introduced.
-Students learn that “intelligent” machine behavior is not “magic” but is based on algorithms applied to useful representations of information.
-Students learn the characteristics that make certain tasks easy or difficult for computers, and how these differ from those that humans characteristically find easy or difficult.
-Students gain an appreciation for the many ways (types of use) in which computers have had an impact across the range of human activity, as well as for the many different fields in which they are used.
-Examples illustrate the broad, interdisciplinary utility of computers and algorithmic problem solving in the modern world.
+Students will learn that “intelligent” machine behavior is not “magic” but is based on algorithms applied to useful representations of information, including large data sets.
+Students will learn the characteristics that make certain tasks easy or difficult for computers, and how these differ from those that humans characteristically find easy or difficult.
+Students will gain an appreciation for the many ways in which computing-enabled innovation have had an impact on society, as well as for the many different fields in which they are used.
+Connections among social, economical and cultural contexts will be discussed.

 - Computing and Data Analysis In this unit students explore how computing has facilitated new methods of managing and interpreting data.
 Students will use computers to translate, process and visualize data in order to find patterns and test hypotheses.
 Students will work with a variety of large data sets that illustrate how widespread access to data and information facilitates identification of problems.
 Students will collect and generate their own data related to local community issues and discuss appropriate methods for data collection and aggregation of data necessary to support making a case or facilitating a discovery.

 Ethical and social issues in computing, and careers in computing, are woven throughout the six units.
+Throughout the course, is placed on how computing enables innovation in a variety of fields and the impacts that those innovations have on society.
+Computing is situated within economic, social and cultural contexts and, therefore, influences and is influenced by each of these.
 The proliferation of computers and networks raises a number of ethical issues.
 Technology has had both positive and negative impacts on human culture.
 Students will be able to identify ethical behavior and articulate both sides of ethical topics.
 Students study the responsibilities of software users and software developers with respect to intellectual property rights, software failures, and the piracy of software and other digital media.
 They are introduced to the concept of open-source software development and explore its implications.
 Students identify and describe careers in computing and careers that employ computing.
-Information is provided about the required technical skill set, soft skills, educational pathways, and ongoing training required for computing careers.
-Students also explore how computers are used in other career choices.
-Finally, students are made aware of which additional secondary-level courses might be needed in preparation for various careers.

 Who Wrote the Exploring Computer Science Curriculum?